Shepherd, Gordon M. Yale University Medical School, New Haven, Connecticut.

 - Drug actions

-The physiologic mechanisms by which one nerve cell (neuron) influences the activity of an anatomically adjacent neuron with which it is functionally coupled.
-Brain function depends on interactions of nerve cells with each other and with the gland cells and muscle cells they innervate.
+The physiologic mechanism by which one nerve cell (neuron) influences the activity of an anatomically adjacent neuron with which it is functionally coupled.
+Synaptic transmission (Fig. 1) enables a neuron to communicate with a target cell across a synapse.
+During synaptic transmission, a presynaptic neuron releases a neurotransmitter, which then binds to specific postsynaptic receptors.
+Overall, synaptic transmission is a key neurologic process because brain function depends on interactions of nerve cells with each other and with the gland cells and muscle cells that they innervate.
 The interactions take place at specific sites of contact between cells known as synapses.
 The synapse is the smallest and most fundamental information-processing unit in the nervous system.
 By means of different patterns of synaptic connections between neurons, synaptic circuits are constructed during development to carry out the different functional operations of the nervous system.
-In order to understand nervous function, it is first necessary to understand the mechanism of transmission at a single synapse, and then the varieties of synapses out of which synaptic circuits are formed.
-See also: Neuron
+See also: Brain; Nerve; Nervous system (invertebrate); Nervous system (vertebrate); Neurobiology; Neuron

 The content above is only an excerpt.